Quorum sensing: Synthetic biology

 Quorum sensing has been engineered using synthetic biological circuits in different systems.
 Examples include rewiring the AHL components to toxic genes to control population size in bacteria; and constructing an auxin-based system to control population density in mammalian cells.
 Synthetic quorum sensing circuits have been proposed to enable applications like controlling biofilms or enabling drug delivery.
 Quorum sensing based genetic circuits have been used to convert AI-2 signals to AI-1 and then subsequently use the AI-1 signal to alter bacterial growth rate, thereby changing the composition of a consortium.

+Remarkable advancements have been and are continuing to be made in recent years in our understanding of synthetic biology in terms of endocrine and paracrine signaling mechanisms, and the myriad of modes by which bacteria record domestic and foreign cell numbers.
+The modulation of gene expression in response to oscillations in cell-population density is thanks to the QS techniques regulating bacterial communication natural and artificial cultures.
+It is also clear that intra- and inter-species cell–cell communication occurs and is regulated by quorum sensing systems.
+Further, there is mounting data demonstrating that autoinducer signals elicit specific responses from eukaryotic hosts.

 Computing and robotics

 Quorum sensing can be a useful tool for improving the function of self-organizing networks such as the SECOAS (Self-Organizing Collegiate Sensor) environmental monitoring system.
 In this system, individual nodes sense that there is a population of other nodes with similar data to report.
 The population then nominates just one node to report the data, resulting in power savings.
 Ad hoc wireless networks can also benefit from quorum sensing, by allowing the system to detect and respond to network conditions.

 Quorum sensing can also be used to coordinate the behavior of autonomous robot swarms.
 Using a process similar to that used by Temnothorax ants, robots can make rapid group decisions without the direction of a controller.

+Despite recent advancements, the true nature of these back-and-forth conversations remains a mystery, and further rigorous research targeting inter- and intra- species communication is still necessary to maximize knowledge of quorum sensing and its potential to improve research and treatments of cancer and bacterial diseases.
+The code to understanding these complex bacterial languages is to decipher the impact of the words.